What is canSAR?

 integrates cancer-relevant data with compound

 grown to be much more than that but the name stuck!

 I seem to find that some functionality is missing when using IE

-international community describing various aspects of web protocols are ignored by IE and often
+community describing various aspects of web protocols are not

 How can I inform you of any bugs or problems?

 We really appreciate being told about bugs or any other issues

 you experience while using canSAR.
 Please email us on